Baildon Moor Carving (169), West Yorkshire

 Getting Here

 This lovely little stone is found on Shipley Glen.
-Walk a few hundred yards up past Brackenhall until your reach the track which leads up the slope to Mitton Springs farmhouse up the slope.
-Across the road from here, about 20 yards from the rowan tree, you’ll find this glyph on one of the stones.
+Walk a few hundred yards up past the Brackenhall circle until, on the right-hand side of the road, you reach the track which leads up the slope to Mitton Springs farmhouse.
+About 20 yards past the track, cross the road from and near to where the land drops down to the glen below and about 20 yards from the rowan tree, you’ll find this carving on one of the smaller low flat stones.
 Be patient and look around.
 You’re damn close!

 Archaeology & History